Health and Social Care

 What is patient identifiable information in the Caldicott Report?

-“Patient identifiable information” refers to any health or medical information about the patient, whether or not it can be linked to a person.
+“Patient identifiable information” refers to any health or medical information about the patient, whether or not it links with a person.

 Who wrote the Caldicott principles?

 Following an examination of how the NHS handled patient information, the Caldicott Principles were created in 1997.
-This review was chaired by Dame Fiona Caldicott.
+Dame Fiona Caldicott chaired this review.
 The Caldicott Principles were born out of the findings, which were six original principles relating to patient confidentiality.

 What is considered a breach of patient confidentiality?